-closing.
-Pursuant to a separate stabilization agreement, one of the domestic lead managers, as a stabilization manager, has exclusive discretionary authority to undertake stabilization activities during the stabilization period.
+38 There is a general perception in Turkey that, save for fees/commissions, underwriters should not profit from the sale of manager, has exclusive discretionary authority to undertake stabilization activities during the stabilization period.
 The number of shares that are repurchased in stabilization activities should not, at any one time, constitute more than 20% of the total offer size.